-Manhattan Murder Mystery opens with Bobby Short singing Cole Porter’s “I happen to love New York” over the opening credits and adjoining snapshots of the city.
-By this stage in his career, 23 films in, and 27 years since his directorial debut, it is beyond clear that Woody Allen indeed happens to love New York.
+Manhattan Murder Mystery opens with Bobby Short singing Cole Porter’s “I happen to love New York” over the opening credits and adjoining snapshots of the 1990s Manhattan.
+By this stage in his career – 27 years since his directorial debut and 23 films in – it is beyond clear that Woody Allen happens to love New York.

-Read more entries in our Wednesdays with Woody feature!
+Read more entries in our Wednesdays with Woody feature.